Normandy D Day Tours

 The next stage of our American tour includes a drive along Utah Beach and a stop to view the memorials on top of a German bunker which overlooks the beach, which we can enter to provide you with the German perspective of the invasion.
 We suggest stopping for lunch in Grandcamp Maisy, before proceeding on to the Pointe du Hoc, which was scaled by Col. James Rudder’s Rangers.
 We will walk through 1000 yards of the site, visiting tobruks, craters, casemates and the German fire control tower.
 We then continue this tour with a drive along Omaha Beach, stopping at the break-out point and visiting one of the German bunkers that is largely intact and overlooks the beach.
 This bunker, WN62, is covered today with memorials to many of the soldiers who fell victim to its guns.

-We conclude our American D Day Tours with a visit at the Colleville sur mer cemetery, one of the most eloquent and poignant sights along the beaches.
+We conclude our American D Day Tours with a visit at the Colleville sur mer cemetery, one of the most eloquent and poignant sights along the beaches of Normandy.
 We can also include a visit at its Interpretation Center, which is filled with fascinating multimedia that evoke the horror and unimaginable sacrifice of June 6, 1944.
 We then drive back to Paris, normally arriving around 8 pm, depending on traffic.